-- Pipette each 20 μl standard 1 6, each 20 μl control 1 & 2, each 20 μl serum, 20 μl urine or 40 μl plasma into the respective wells of the reaction plate. - 2.
-Pipette each 20 μl Acylation Buffer into all wells. - Pipette each 200 μl Equalizing Reagent into all wells Shake plate on an orbital shaker for 10 seconds. - 4.
-Pipette each 20 μl Acylation Reagent into all wells, mix immediately.
-Please note that Acylation Reagent reacts with many plastic materials including plastic trays.
-It does not react with normal pipette tips and with glass devices.
-Use an Eppendorf multipette or similar, fill the syringe directly from the vial and add well by well. - 5.
+- 1. Pipette each 20 μl standard 1 6, each 20 μl control 1 & 2, each 20 μl serum, 20 μl urine or 40 μl plasma into the respective wells of the reaction plate. - 2.
+Pipette each 20 μl Acylation Buffer into all wells. - 3.
+Pipette each 200 μl Equalizing Reagent into all wells Shake plate on an orbital shaker for 10 seconds. - Pipette each 20 μl Acylation Reagent into all wells, mix immediately.
+Please note that Acylation Reagent reacts with many plastic materials including plastic trays; It does not react with normal pipette tips and with glass devices) - 5.
 Incubate for 15 minutes at room temperature (approx. 20 °C) on an orbital shaker.
 Colour changed to green. - 6.
 Take each 20 μl for the ELISA.